Floor lamps are the latest thing in the interior décor scene, and there are some fascinating options out there.

 When we say country style, it’s open to different interpretations based on the existing culture in an area.
 Regardless, all forms share some commonalities such as muted colors, unpolished, rustic feel, and a worn-down look.

-The vintage look lends it a cozy vibe, and you feel at home with such decor items around.
+The vintage look lends it a cozy vibe, and you feel at home with such décor items around.
 That said, country-style lamps are great for rooms with an open plan.
 Large windows, high ceilings, and minimal furnishings are the basics for a country theme.

 Industrial style imbibes a typical rough-hewn, sturdy appearance, which is intrinsic in this form.
 These floor lamps are usually far more durable and can take a hit or two without completely falling apart.

 More often than not, the construction material for these items is either unpolished wood or cast iron.
-However, this bit is not set in stone, and you can find industrial style models made of aluminum, steel, copper, bronze, or other metal alloys.
+However, this bit is not set in stone, and you can find industrial-style models made of aluminum, steel, copper, bronze, or other metal alloys.
 Besides, a simple Edison bulb is the trademark of this bare-bones style.

 Bohemian style is not for everyone, as many find it to be chaotic and confusing.
-However, if you believe in this expressive form, you’ll find great many options available on the market.
+However, if you believe in this expressive form, you’ll find many options available on the market.
 So, ditch the monotonous pastels for some vibrant colors, patterns, and aesthetics.

 Besides, when it comes to boho-style lamps, the shades usually feature a unique texture.
-It can be anything from upholstery fabric, wicker rattan to beads, and shells.
+It can be anything from upholstery fabric, and wicker rattan to beads, and shells.

 The word ‘contemporary’ is a blanket term for designs and styles that came into being from the latter half of the 20th century until now.
 Contemporary is not a straight-jacket style and can be interpreted in different ways based on location, culture, current trends, etc.